rui314/mold/README.md

 - One of the most time-consuming stage among linker stages is symbol resolution.
 To resolve symbols, we basically have to throw all symbol strings into a hash table to match undefined symbols with defined symbols.
-But this can be done in the daemon rather than after the actual command line is specified using [string interning](https://en.wikipedia.org/wiki/String_interning).
+But this can be done in the daemon using [string interning](https://en.wikipedia.org/wiki/String_interning).

 - Object files may contain a special section called a mergeable string